rgarner/parslet-spike/LEARNINGS.md

 - Parslet is about as easy as you could make a parser for Ruby devs
 - The resulting language does restrict concepts to bare domain language
+- We get assurance that a framework is correct – assurance that it would be hard to get from anywhere else.
+Invoice/Contract fields always have at least one field, always include a Total Value field, frameworks always have a name and a short name, lookups can't have duplicate values, and types are restricted
+- We get a choice as to how a framework is made live, where we store the definition. and what access is required to make it so.
+It could be as simple as a field in `frameworks`.
+- Having FDL recognises that defining a framework is an iterative process and positions such definition as a quasi-development activity rather than field-filling

 ### The neutral